remotion-dev/remotion/packages/docs/docs/render-still.md

 ## Example usage

 You first need to bundle the project and fetch the compositions.
-Read [the code snippet on the site for server-side rendering](/docs/ssr/#render-a-video-programmatically) for an example how to come up with the `bundled` and `composition` variables.
+Read [the code snippet on the site for server-side rendering](/docs/ssr/#render-a-video-programmatically) for an example how to come up with the `bundleLocation` and `composition` variables.

 ```ts twoslash
 // @module: ESNext